matchy-at-snu/distributed-system-project/README.md

 Refer to the `docs` folder for useful guides.

-The project specification is written in [Specification.md](docs/Specification.md).
+The project specification is specified in [Specification.md](docs/Specification.md).

 Refer to [GCP guide](/docs/GCP_guide.md) for a detailed tutorial on how to configure, access and use your GCP clusters.